 She continued, “Even though we know we can use force and we’re justified to do so, I think you see female officers rely on de-escalation and connecting with others to get them to do what they want them to do without having to apply or use force.”

 2. Women officers are skilled at addressing violence against women and sex crimes.

-“It is absolutely critical to have women working in criminal justice,” said Jennifer Montoya, a criminal investigator with the Department of Defense and now working toward her M.S. in Law Enforcement Leadership at University of San Diego.
+“It is absolutely critical to have women working in criminal justice,” said Jennifer Montoya, a criminal investigator with the Department of Defense and a graduate of University of San Diego’s M.S. in Law Enforcement & Public Safety Leadership program.
 “For example, with sexual assault cases, the victim might want to talk to a woman.
 But that can’t always happen because there aren’t enough females in the department and it ends up affecting the mission.
 These are human beings we are dealing with.
-Sexual assault is an extremely sensitive issue and we need to be able to act humanely.”
+Sexual assault is an extremely sensitive issue, and we need to be able to act humanely.”